mikjw/vid-tutorial/README.md

 <br>

 ### Other Considerations
-- Working with a relatively large array in memory I weighed up creating versions of this to store search / tag results as state vs simply executing the functions more frequently; I decided to execute functions more frequently as performance was quick
+- Working with a relatively large array in memory I weighed up creating versions of this to store search / tag results as state vs simply executing the functions more frequently; I decided to execute functions more frequently as performance seemed quick
 - Working with React it was tempting to break components down further - the mainPage component probably does too many things - but I also wanted to be pragmatic and extract components primarily if they would be re-used

 <br>